sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-HGG/README.md

 [`03-HGG-molecular-subtyping-cnv.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/03-HGG-molecular-subtyping-cnv.nb.html) is a notebook written to prepare the copy number data relevant to HGG molecular subtyping.
 The CNVkit focal copy number file generated in the [`focal-cn-file-preparation`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/focal-cn-file-preparation/) module is used as this CNVkit was also used to produce the GISTIC `broad_values_by_arm.txt` file that is also implemented in this module.
 GISTIC arm values are coded as `"loss"` when arm values are negative, `"gain"` when arm values are positive, and `"neutral"` when arm value = 0.
+For samples that do not have GISTIC results, arm value = NA is given - this will apply to all WXS and panel data since now GISTIC is only run on WGS samples.
 (Tumor ploidy is not taken into account.)
 This notebook produces a CNV results table with cleaned CNVkit and GISTIC data found at `results/HGG_cleaned_cnv.tsv`.